Get

 You needed a stout character to gain Teddy Roosevelt’s favor, and you can bet the Rat Terrier offers plenty in that department.
 The 26th president and avid hunter developed a deep bond with his Rat Terrier, Skip.
 Given the beloved dog’s knack for dispatching vermin around the White House, Roosevelt allegedly coined the name “Rat Terrier.”

 Decades later, Teddy Roosevelt would again play a role in distinguishing a breed, lending his name to the Teddy Roosevelt Terrier.
-The short-legged Rat Terrier offshoot was initially known as the “Type B” variety, while longer-legged Rat Terriers were “Type A.” Skip was a Type B. In 1999, the breed earned its unique name, and the Teddy Roosevelt Terrier now holds a place in the AKC’s Miscellaneous Class.
+The short-legged Rat Terrier offshoot was known as the “Type B” variety before it became a distinct breed, while longer-legged Rat Terriers were “Type A.” Skip was a mix of the two types.

 2. Rat Terriers Come in Numerous Colors (But They All Include White)

 One of the most fascinating aspects of the Rat Terrier is that no two dogs are alike.
-They appear in multiple colors with markings ranging from piebald to badger markings to tan points and have countless color combo possibilities, each more intriguing and attractive than the last.
+They appear in multiple colors with markings ranging from blue to lemon to red.
+With 18 colors recognized by the AKC, each is more intriguing and attractive than the last.

 While every dog is unique, every Rat Terrier must include white somewhere on their body.